rutuja2197/rutuja-dataviz-portfolio/final-project-part-one.md

 ## Project Structure & Story Flow
 ### Introduction (Engagement Hook – Interactive Quiz)
 - A short, interactive quiz with 5 questions.
-- Users will be shown two images and asked to identify which one uses a dark pattern.
+- Users will be shown two images and asked to identify which one is deceptive (certain people might not be aware what dark patterns are, so would frame the questions accordingly).
 - The goal is to make users aware of how easily they can be deceived.
 ### Section 1: Understanding Dark Patterns
 - Definition of dark patterns in UX.